gusvsconcelos/dotfiles/README.md

 ## Installing Pywal

-If you want the regular Pywal, you can install it with `paru -S python-pywal`.
+If you want the regular Pywal, you can install it with `pacman -S python-pywal`.
 But if you want 16 colors to be generated (which I use in this), you can install it by:

 -   Cloning [this](https://github.com/eylles/pywal16) repo
 -   `cd` into the repo and run `pip3 install --user . --break-system-packages`